Top

 The Bee Rock Recreation Area features more than 12 miles of moderate to strenuous trails along the Rockcastle River.
 Popular hikes include:

-• Bee Rock Loop Trail (529), a 1.75-mile loop that accesses a panoramic view of the Rockcastle River.
+• Bee Rock Loop Trail (529) is a 1.75-mile loop that accesses a panoramic view of the Rockcastle River.

-• Rockcastle Narrows West Trail (503), a three-mile trail that passes by overlooks of the Rockcastle River, cliffs, and abundant wildflowers.
+• Rockcastle Narrows West Trail (503) is a three-mile trail that passes by overlooks of the Rockcastle River, cliffs, and abundant wildflowers.

-• Rockcastle Narrows East Trail (401), a six-mile loop that passes by a small waterfall and cliffs east of the Rockcastle River.
+• Rockcastle Narrows East Trail (401) is a six-mile loop that passes by a small waterfall and cliffs east of the Rockcastle River.
 It follows a portion of the Sheltowee Trace National Recreation Trail (100).

 (606) 864-4163